didierio/cache/README.md

-# media.didier.io
+# cache.didier.io

 ## Applications

 ### back

-A Silex application which provides APIs for media management.
+A Silex application which provides REST API.

 ### front

-An AngularJS application which provides web interface for media management.
+An AngularJS application which provides web interface.